alexkemp9/Python3docs/README.md

 It is obvious from the name that a Frame was originally designed to encapsulate an Image (putting a *“Frame around a Picture”*).
 In fact, the Wiki linked above states: *“Every image that is inserted into Writer is associated or assigned to the ‘Graphics’ Frame style”*.
 Also, the act of adding a Caption auto-adds a Frame to the object, with the caption placed within the Frame, either above or below the object.

-Checking the non-transfer Images above (all anchored to a Page) + the successfully-transferred Tables above (all anchored to a Paragraph, unlike other Tables) which answers why those did / did not transfer.
+Checking the non-transfer Images above, all were anchored to a Page.
+The successfully-transferred Tables above were all anchored to a Paragraph yet other Tables were not.
+This all answers why those items did (or did not) transfer.

 The *Sidebars* are pure-Frame items that contain text.
 Once again, the couple that successfully transferred are anchored to a paragraph, whilst the others are all anchored to the page.
 There is a pattern emerging here.